This month has been all about getting used to my permanent site.

 The market is huge and has pretty much anything you can think of, and on the market days the fish market is bustling and the clothes market is overcrowded.
 Food definitely wont be a problem here, but I have been told of a very, very, very dry season when everything is scarce, especially water.
 For now water is fetched from one of the many tanks that fills from a rainwater catchment off the roof, I have my own 3200L tank attached to my house.
 When our water is out we go to the Food Hub.
 And as the last resort we can go buy it from the university which is 10bob a jerrican.

-The university is huge.
+The university is also huge.
 I recently went on a trip with the basketball team and Samir to Eldoret, which was a fun little weekend.
 I met up with PCV Tyler.
 He showed me around the city after the game, which apparently further than Kakamega from me.
 Interesting, I need to study a map of Kenya.
 We ate at a nice little joint where I got a cheeseburger with mushrooms and strawberry milkshake.
 Eldoret is well-known for having the only cheese factory in Kenya.
 Hoping to make a visit there another time, because I love cheese and they give free samples and have cheesecake.
 Epic win.
 Samir and I stayed at his house and we all sat around a fireplace drinking beer and just having a great time.
 It was a nice little weekend outing.

 I took two trips into Kisumu.
 The first wasn’t so successful, but the second trip was very productive.
 I acquired most of the necessary things to get my house started and basic food stuffs so I can finally start cooking.
 Samir introduced me to a family friend, who has invited me to stay with her whenever I come into town.
 A very good resource and really nice couple with the cutest dogs.